Semiotics: Core branches

 Semiotics is typically divided into three branches: syntactics, semantics, and pragmatics.

-General semiotics studies the nature of signs and their operation within sign systems in the widest sense, independent of the domains to which they belong.
-It contrasts with applied semiotics, which examines signs in particular domains or from discipline-specific perspectives.
-An influential categorization, proposed by Morris, divides general semiotics into three branches: syntactics, semantics, and pragmatics.
+An influential categorization, proposed by Charles W. Morris, divides semiotics into three branches: syntactics, semantics, and pragmatics.
 Syntactics studies formal relations between signs.
 It investigates how signs combine to form compound signs and which rules govern this process.
 For example, the rules of grammar in natural languages specify how words may be arranged to form sentences and how different arrangements influence meaning.
 As a result of the syntactic rules of the English language, the expression "elephants are big" is grammatically correct, whereas "elephants big are" is not.
-Syntactics is not limited to language and includes the study of non-linguistic compound signs, such as the arrangement of visual elements in geographic maps.
+Syntactics is not limited to language and includes the study of nonlinguistic compound signs, such as the arrangement of visual elements in geographic maps.

 Semantics studies the relation between signs and what they stand for, examining how signs refer to concrete things and abstract ideas.
 It typically focuses on the general meaning of a sign rather than its meaning in a particular context.
 Semantics addresses the meaning of both basic and compound signs.
 In the linguistic domain, it includes lexical semantics, which explores word meaning, and phrasal semantics, which studies sentence meaning.
 Other areas include animal semantics, which investigates, for example, how animal warning calls stand for predators.

 Pragmatics studies the relation between signs and sign users.
 It examines how individuals produce and interpret signs in concrete contexts, applying syntactic insights into formal structures and semantic insights into general meaning to real-life situations.
 The pragmatic dimension of sign use in communication encompasses aspects such as social conventions and expectations, speaker intention, audience, and other contextual factors.
 For example, it depends on the concrete situation whether the expression "she found a mole" refers to the discovery of an animal, a skin mark, or a spy.

 Various academic discussions address the relation between the three branches, such as their relative importance or hierarchy.
 Historically, syntactics and semantics have received more attention than pragmatics, particularly in the study of linguistic sign systems.
 One reason for this preferential treatment is the idea that sign usage is largely determined by what signs mean and how they can be combined.
 As a result, pragmatics has often been regarded as a secondary discipline, reserved for diverse problems that could not be adequately addressed from the perspectives of the other two disciplines.
 However, this marginal treatment of pragmatics is questioned in the contemporary discourse.
 Some proposals reverse the priority and see pragmatics as the primary discipline.
 One reason is the idea that syntactics and semantics are abstractions that cannot be scientifically studied on their own without examining actual sign use.

+Another classification of the branches of semiotics distinguishes between general and applied semiotics.
+General semiotics studies the nature of signs and their operation within sign systems in the widest sense, independent of the domains to which they belong.
+It contrasts with applied semiotics, which examines signs in particular domains or from discipline-specific perspectives.